mylette/vim-gym/README.rst

 very poor.
 Therefore, having more readable file formats such as HTML and PDF would be favorable.

-Even though most of people in academia are used to writing LateX, writing ``.tex`` files is an overkill as it is tedious and time consuming even for the most advanced among users.
-This is where flexibility and ease of markup languages like reStructuredText_ and Markdown_ starts to dominate the well-formulated structure of LaTeX.
+Even though most of people in academia are used to writing LaTeX, writing ``.tex`` files is an overkill as it is tedious and time consuming even for the most advanced among users.
+This is where flexibility of markup languages like reStructuredText_ and Markdown_ start to dominate over the well-formulated structure of LaTeX.
 See `reStructuredText vs. Markdown`_ if you are unsure which markup language is better for you [2]_.

 ..
 [1] Unfortunatly, this is not so well-known feature.
 It does not have the complete functionality of plugins such as CommandT_ and ctrlp_, but in my opinion it works great.

 ..
-[2] I chose reStrucutredText since it has more features and is, in my honest opinion, more appropriate when it comes to writing technical documentation.
+[2] Personally, I chose reStrucutredText since it has more features and is, in my honest opinion, more appropriate when it comes to writing technical documentation.

 .. _`reStructuredText vs. Markdown`: https://eli.thegreenplace.net/2017/restructuredtext-vs-markdown-for-technical-documentation/
 .. _CommandT: https://github.com/wincent/Command-T